tensorflow/tensorflow/tensorflow/go/README.md

 A higher level API is presented in the 'github.com/tensorflow/tensorflow/tensorflow/go' package.

-## Practical Example
+## Practical Examples

+### Python Graph generated and executed on Go

-This is just an example in order to show how to interact with the provided API
+This is just an example that shows how to interact with the provided API

 In order to generate a valid Graph you can use the next Python code